 – Why do you go to the mountains so often?
 Explain it to me because for me it’s not fun at all. – she asks me and my eyes open wider before I even smell the scent of coffee.

 I was about to give her a very simple answer – because it’s insanely beautiful there.
 But I stopped and thought for a moment.

 I felt my cheeks get warm, I think I blushed.
 Because I understood the answer lies much, much deeper.
 And it’s so much more personal.

 On a daily basis everything tries to get my attention.
 Have you ever thought how many various notifications you get every day?
 Countless!
 My phone keeps vibrating and sending me Facebook, Instagram, Snapchat and Whatsapp notifications simultaneously.

 On a daily basis I answer messages, listen to a French podcast and try to pet my cat – simultaneously.

 Every day after work we talk with my fiancé about all the routine stuff, “how are you, how was your day, did you have a lot of work, did you buy bread in Lidl?”.
 In the meantime my thoughts already focus on everything I still want to do today.

-On a daily basis I want to do something all the time.
+On a daily basis I don’t want to bore myself to death and achieve nothing.
+I want to do something all the time.
 Doing one thing I feel guilty that I don’t do five others at the same time.
 I edit pictures – but I still want to write a post.
 I write a post – but I need to correct old ones so they have more SEO value.
 I correct old posts – but I still need to clean the flat.
 I clean the flat – but I still want to go running.
 I try to find my way how to work more efficiently.

 I don’t have time to spend with myself and my thoughts only.
 The phone keeps vibrating.